Pashazois/pashashop/README.md

 # pashashop
-online-magazine
+/online-magazine/
-download and unzip
+download and unzip/
-open the index.php file
+open the index.php file/
 this is the site :)